Your Cart is Empty

 Notify me when this product is available: Add me to the store mailing list

-1959 All America Winner, about 2 1/2’ tall at maturity.
+1959 All-America Selections Winner, about 2 1/2’ tall at maturity.
 Sprouts are borne all the way up the stalk and are good sized.
-Flavor is excellent and yield very abundant.
+The flavor is excellent and the yield very abundant.
 Rated one of the dozen top vegetable introductions by a panel of experts.

 Brassica oleracea var. gemmifera